elvin-ntk/suroi-wiki/app/(wiki)/healing/articles/medikit.md

 ## Countering

 - If you see a player out in the open using healing particles, you should attack them.
-There's a good chance that they are low on health and will make for an easy kill.
+There's a high chance that they are low on health and will make for an easy kill.
   - Watch out though, as some players will "bait" and pretend to heal when they actually have high health.
 - If you're in a fight and you think your opponent is low enough that they are trying to use a Medikit, keep being aggressive and attack them.
 Don't give them the chance to use a Medikit.